Lesson 22: Ee /ĕ/

 Flashcards – Beginning Sound Focus

-Use picture flashcards to help your child hear and match the /ɛ/ sound in words.
+Use picture flashcards to help your child hear and match the /ĕ/ sound in words.

 Examples:

-[Download Ee Flashcards – Beginning Sound Set Here]
+Download Ee Flashcards – CVC Middle Sound Set Here:

 Conclusion

-The /ɛ/ sound helps unlock many common English words for young readers.
+The /ĕ/ sound helps unlock many common English words for young readers.
 Through writing, reading, and listening, your child is growing their fluency one sound at a time.

 0 comments